U.S. exchanges may show LME a way out of its warehouse dilemma

 Big banks and trade houses that own many of the warehouses in the global network, and charge rent on the stored metal, have profited from letting companies such as drinks can makers wait for months or longer to get hold of the raw material they need.

-But the court upheld an objection from aluminium producer Rusal (0486.HK), saying the LME consultation process was "unfair and unlawful" as it presented only one viable option: reduce queues by limiting how much can be brought in and out each day.
+But the court upheld an objection from aluminium producer Rusal, saying the LME consultation process was "unfair and unlawful" as it presented only one viable option: reduce queues by limiting how much can be brought in and out each day.

 The judge said the LME should have publicly considered another alternative that it and many experts said repeatedly would be deemed anti-competitive: banning or capping rent that warehouse operators charge on metal sitting in queues.

-The ruling handed an opportunity to CME Group (CME.O), which is launching a challenge to the LME's aluminium contract.
+The ruling handed an opportunity to CME Group, which is launching a challenge to the LME's aluminium contract.

 Mindful of problems plaguing the LME, CME has imposed rules that will prevent warehousing companies from profiting unduly from long queues and lucrative rents.